danschlz/danschulz.github.io/books.md

   - _Amazon Unbound_
 - Bryar & Carr, _Working Backwards: Insights, Stories, and Secrets from Inside Amazon_
 - Rich and Janos, _Skunk Works: A Personal Memoir of My Years of Lockheed_
+- Hoffman, _American Icon: Alan Mulally and the Fight to Save Ford Motor Company_

 **Fiction** <a name="fiction"></a>
 - Pessoa, _The Book of Disquiet_